tardate/LittleArduinoProjects/Electronics101/ADC/LTC2400/README.md

     ADC Raw: 0x216C4FEA,  Current sample: 0x16C4FE = 2.4992897510V,  Average sample: 0x16C579 = 2.4994957447V
     ADC Raw: 0x216C57FF,  Current sample: 0x16C57F = 2.4995059967V,  Average sample: 0x16C555 = 2.4994356632V

 These results are not bad with 0.08% variability.
 Results are summarised below, along with some simple variations:

 * Base: the circuit as described
 * SuperBypass: with extra 100nF and 100µF bypass caps on the OPA2388 and LTC2400
-* DedicatedPower: with separate 5V power supply, insteda of using the 5V from the Arduino.
+* DedicatedPower: with separate 5V power supply, instead of using the 5V from the Arduino.

 |         | Base         | SuperBypass  | DedicatedPower |
 |---------|--------------|--------------|----------------|